isomerpages/nlb-biblioasia/_apr-2009/Selected British Colonial Era Overseas Chinese Personalities and Their Links to  to Communities.md

 Apparently, as it was later found out, the transactions from all his different business activities were jumbled up.
 He was managing steamships and a match factory, rubber plantations and tin mining without keeping a proper audit of the transactions.
 It became impossible to distinguish where one account ended and another began.
 In those days, there were also no auditors.

 Before the managers could terminate his services, LCT had resigned and was outside Burma.
 He had taken over one of his own ships, the SS "Seang Bee", to fulfill a lifetime's ambition to visit London together with his family, friends and business associates; a trip that was crazy enough to inspire an ironic comment (would be good to quote that 'comment') due to his mounting debts.
-But, in reality, he recouped his expenses from the cargoes the liner carried.
+But, in reality, he recouped his expenses from the cargoes the liner carried.[^11]

 In London he called on David Sime Cargill and other directors, who entertained him and his party at the Hyde Park Hotel.
 All business talks were carefully avoided until a formal meeting was later held in the office.
 A generous final settlement scheme was finalised and they parted in complete amity.